MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusgraphics/nf-gdiplusgraphics-graphics-drawcurve(inconstpen_inconstpointf_inint_inint_inint_inreal).md

 ---
 UID: NF:gdiplusgraphics.Graphics.DrawCurve(IN const Pen,IN const PointF,IN INT,IN INT,IN INT,IN REAL)
-title: Graphics::DrawCurve(IN const Pen,IN const PointF,IN INT,IN INT,IN INT,IN REAL)
+title: Graphics::DrawCurve(IN const Pen,IN const PointF,IN INT,IN INT,IN INT,IN REAL) (gdiplusgraphics.h)
 author: windows-sdk-content
 description: The Graphics::DrawCurve method draws a cardinal spline.
 old-location: gdiplus\_gdiplus_CLASS_Graphics_DrawCurve_Pen_pen_PointF_points_INT_count_INT_offset_INT_numberOfSegments_RE.htm